nagadomi/nunif/iw3/README.md

 On SKYBOX Player, set the 3D effect slider to around < -0.3.

 On Pigasus, set `Settings > Advanced Settings > IPD` slider to large.

+Also, on Pigasus, you can zoom and pan the image by double-clicking the trigger button on the VR controller.

 ### CUDA Out of Memory